Nutrition and Wellness Programs

 School food service (NSLP, SBP, etc), summer (SFSP) and child care (CACFP) and other child nutrition programs are classified as being “non-restaurant” facilities.
 Food handlers working in non-restaurant facilities must complete an approved training program by July 1, 2016.

 Child nutrition program staff that complete an approved training and are able to score a passing grade on the required assessment will receive a certificate that is valid for 3 years.
 The ISBE Nutrition and Wellness Programs Division will be providing training opportunities throughout the 2015-16 school year.
-These trainings will be free of charge to all school food service employees.
+The ISBE trainings are offered free of charge to all nutrition program staff..

 PLEASE NOTE: The Food Handler Training is different from the Food Service Sanitation Manager Certification (FSSMC).
 Any food service staff person that has a current FSSMC certificate does not need to complete a Food Handler Training.